 - ROARMAP: Registry of Open Access Repositories Mandatory Archiving Policies

-Public Access refers to federal policy initiatives that have directed federal funding agencies with an operating budget of more that $100M, to put into place plans to make freely available outputs from publicly funded research.
-An important distinction between Open Access and Public Access is that Public Access does not make freely and publicly available all scholarly work, but rather only those funded by particular agencies.
-Public access policies do not require final versions of research articles to be made available at the time they are published.
-Often, publicly accessible works are submitted versions of papers, and made available one year after publication.
+Public Access refers to federal policy initiatives that have directed federal funding agencies with a research budget of more than $100M, to put into place plans to make freely available outputs from publicly funded research.
+There are three important distinctions between Open Access and Public Access:

 For more information about Public Access, please see: